You might dream of a Disney World vacation, but have no idea where to start. If that’s the case, follow these Disney World vacation planning tips.

 How much time to I want to spend inside each park?

 Next, look at the free days offered for certain tickets.
 That’s right, free!
-For example, Reserve Orlando offers a four-day park hopper pass with the 5th and 6th day free.
+For example, Tripster offers a four-day park hopper pass with the 5th and 6th day free.
 That’s a total of six days to play for the price of four.
 Deals like these let you better plan your time at the park.

 Decide Where to Stay